leighleighleigh/esp-rs-nix/README.md

 # Notes

+ - This project uses _pre-built_ release artifacts from the projects linked above.
+It does NOT build the toolchain from scratch!
  - This is for development of `no_std`, `esp-hal`-based applications only.
 NOT for use with `esp-hal-idf`.
  - ~~This is hard-coded to download binaries for `x86_64` only, at the moment.~~
  - PRs welcome!

 # Toolchain version support

 A specific version of the rust toolchain can selected, using the `rustc-version`, `crosstool-version`, and `binutils-version` variables defined in `package.nix`.

-Below is a table of the currently supported versions, **with the defaults bolded**.
-I will update these defaults periodically, to maintain compatibility with the `main` branch of [esp-hal](https://github.com/esp-rs/esp-hal).
+> [!TIP]

-> [!TIP] To add support for a new toolchain version, perform the following steps:
+> To add support for a new toolchain version, perform the following steps:
 > 1. Add the new version numbers to `utils/versions.nix`
 > 2. Run the `utils/update-hashes.sh` script, which will update `esp-rs/hashes.json` with the release artifact file hashes
 > 3. Commit and push the changed files

+Below is a table of the currently supported versions, **with the defaults bolded**.
+I will update these defaults periodically, to maintain compatibility with the `main` branch of [esp-hal](https://github.com/esp-rs/esp-hal).

 | Release Date | rust-build (rustc) |   crosstool-NG (gcc)    |       binutils (gdb)        |
 | :----------: | :----------------: | :---------------------: | :-------------------------: |